The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 When you create a Facebook Group for your business, don’t make the mistake of thinking that the purpose of your group is just to promote your business.
 It’s not.
 The purpose of your group is to build a community of individuals who share a passion for the same topic or are working towards a similar goal.
 The additional exposure your business receives as a result of having a Facebook Group is great, but the focus of the community should be on the topic.

 “Create a group that is centered around a topic that many people are passionate about.
 That tends to spark conversation organically.”

 Start discussions in your group as often as you can by asking your group members specific questions.
-You can ask them for feedback on something specific (like a new course chapter or piece of content), ask them what challenges they are currently facing related to your topic, or even just ask them how their week is going.
+You can ask them for feedback on something specific, ask them what challenges they are currently facing related to your topic, or even just ask them how their week is going.
 Regardless of what you ask them, the point is to start a conversation.

 Many of the members of your group will start discussions on their own, often by sharing their insights or by asking questions.
 Do your best to participate in those discussions and answers those questions as they occur.
 If you have a highly engaged group where members interact with each other without your involvement, that is fantastic, but you should still make an effort to participate in those conversations whenever possible.